What Is a Guideline? Definition, Examples, and How It Differs From a Policy (2026)

 • Best practices may evolve quickly

-• Overly strict requirements would create unnecessary employee relations issues
+• Overly strict requirements would create unnecessary friction or employee relations issues

-Guidelines are also useful when you want to influence behavior positively — encouraging inclusive meeting norms, improving documentation habits, or reducing after-hours communication.
+Guidelines are also useful when you want to influence behavior positively — encouraging inclusive meeting norms, improving documentation habits, or reducing after-hours communication — without creating a rule that feels punitive.

 Guideline vs Policy: What Is the Difference?